 Note: This post contains affiliate links see disclosure below for more information.

 How to Get to the Dyker Heights Christmas Lights

 It is a bit of a trek to get to Dyker Heights.
 The closest subway stop is the D/M train at 18 avenue, which is about a 40 minute ride from Bryant Park.
 Then it is about a 20 minute walk to the area that has the biggest light displays (between 83rd and 86th streets between 11th and 13th avenues).
 The walk is straight-forward so you don’t have to worry about getting lost and you will see a few nice light displays on the way.
 The subway will let you off at 18th Avenue between 84th and 85th Streets.
 So if you just walk northwest from the subway on either 84th or 85th Street, you will find it.
 It really was easy!
 If you are not a walker, you can always use uber.

 Dyker Heights Christmas Light Tour

 If you are not comfortable venturing out to Dyker Heights on your own, the Christmas lights there have become so popular you can now take a guided tour!
 The tours pick you up in Manhattan and take you to Dyker Heights to see all the Christmas decorations.
-Viator has a few different ones to choose from – click here to check availability and prices.
+Viator has a few different Brooklyn Christmas Light Tours to choose from – click here to check availability and prices.

 Seeing the Christmas Decorations in Dyker Heights Brooklyn

-I know there is so much to see in the city during the holidays in NYC, but you really should also visit Dyker Heights to see for yourself.
+I know there is so much to see in the city during the holidays in NYC, but you really should also see the Dyker Heights houses all decorated.
+Have you been to Dyker Heights Brooklyn or taken an NYC Christmas lights tour?
 What other areas do you like to visit to see the holiday decorations?